-My Lord, Is the statutory period of six months prescribed under Section 13B(2) of The Hindu Marriage Act, 1955 (for a motion for passing decree of divorce on the basis of mutual consent) mandatory or directory and if directory, can the same be dispensed with, exercising the power under Article 142 of the Constitution?
+My Lord, Is the statutory period of six months prescribed under Section 13B(2) of The Hindu Marriage Act, 1955 mandatory or directory and if directory can same be dispensed with, exercising power under Article 142?

-In exercise of the power under Article 142, Supreme Court ‘generally’ does not pass an order in contravention of or ignoring the statutory provisions nor the power is exercised merely on sympathy.
-The Court did not find the divorce case before it to be a fit case for exercise of its extraordinary jurisdiction under Article 142.
-But it did not altogether rule out that exercise for waiving the Section 13B(2) statutory period.
+In exercise of power under Article 142, Supreme Court ‘generally’ does not pass an order in contravention of or ignoring statutory provisions nor is such power exercised merely on sympathy.
+Court did not find the divorce case before it to be a fit case for exercise of its extraordinary jurisdiction under Article 142.
+But it did not altogether rule out waiving the Section 13B(2) statutory period.

-Three months later, 2 Judge Neeti Malviya, (2010) 6 SCC 413 decided the questions needs a Referral to a Larger Bench.
-The Larger Bench was never constituted because the Malviyan divorce came through and the matter was rendered infructuous.
-The consideration of Referral should have bound all Future Co-ordinate Benches unless it distinguished that need.
+Three months later, 2 Judges in Neeti Malviya, (2010) 6 SCC 413 decided, Questions need a Larger Bench.
+It was never constituted because the Malviyan divorce came through and the matter was rendered infructuous.
+The need for a Larger Bench have bound all Future Coordinate Benches.

 In Amardeep Singh v.
-Harveen Kaur, [Civil Appeal No. 11158 of 2017] 2 Judges have now held, “since Manish Goel holds the field, in absence of contrary decisions by a Larger Bench, power under Article 142 cannot be exercised contrary to the statutory provisions, especially when no proceedings are pending before the Supreme Court and the Court is approached only for the purpose of waiver of the statute…
+Harveen Kaur, [Civil Appeal No. 11158 of 2017] 2 Judges have now held, “since Manish Goel holds the field, in absence of contrary decisions by a Larger Bench, power under Article 142 cannot be exercised contrary to statutory provisions, especially when no proceedings are pending before Supreme Court and Court is approached only for the purpose of waiver of the statute.

-We are of the view that where the Court dealing with a matter is satisfied that a case is made out to waive the statutory period under Section 13B(2), it can do so after considering the following:
+We are of the view, where Court dealing with a matter is satisfied that a case is made out to waive the statutory period under Section 13B(2), it can do so after considering the following: